abrignoni/iLEAPP/README.md

 To compile to an executable so you can run this on a system without python installed.

-To create ileapp.exe, run:
+To create ileapp.exe, update ileapp.spec file with directory script located in then run:

 ```
 pyinstaller --onefile ileapp.spec
 ````

-To create iLeappGUI.exe, run:
+To create ileappGUI.exe, update ileappGUI.spec file with directory script located in then run:

 ```
 pyinstaller --onefile --noconsole ileappGUI.spec